seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 The praise of it by telling, you must know,
 When Caesar and your brother were at blows,
 Your mother came to Sicily and did find
-Her welcome friendly.
+Her welcome friendly. /

 **MARK ANTONY**
-I have heard it, Pompey;
+/ I have heard it, Pompey;
 And am well studied for a liberal thanks
-Which I do owe you.
+Which I do owe you. /

 **POMPEY**
-Let me have your hand:
+/ Let me have your hand:
 I did not think, sir, to have met you here.

 **MARK ANTONY**
 The beds i' the east are soft; and thanks to you,
 That call'd me timelier than my purpose hither;
-For I have gain'd by 't.
+For I have gain'd by 't. /

 **OCTAVIUS CAESAR**
-Since I saw you last,
+/ Since I saw you last,
-There is a change upon you.
+There is a change upon you. /

 **POMPEY**
-Well, I know not
+/ Well, I know not
 What counts harsh fortune casts upon my face;
 But in my bosom shall she never come,
-To make my heart her vassal.
+To make my heart her vassal. /

 **LEPIDUS**
-Well met here.
+/ Well met here.

 **POMPEY**
 I hope so, Lepidus.
 Thus we are agreed:
 I crave our composition may be written,
-And seal'd between us.
+And seal'd between us. /

 **OCTAVIUS CAESAR**
-That's the next to do.
+/ That's the next to do.

 **POMPEY**
 We'll feast each other ere we part; and let's
-Draw lots who shall begin.
+Draw lots who shall begin. /

 **MARK ANTONY**
-That will I, Pompey.
+/ That will I, Pompey.

 **POMPEY**
 No, Antony, take the lot: but, first
 Or last, your fine Egyptian cookery
 Shall have the fame.
 I have heard that Julius Caesar
-Grew fat with feasting there.
+Grew fat with feasting there. /

 **MARK ANTONY**
-You have heard much.
+/ You have heard much.

 **POMPEY**
-I have fair meanings, sir.
+I have fair meanings, sir. /

 **MARK ANTONY**
-And fair words to them.
+/ And fair words to them.

 **POMPEY**
 Then so much have I heard:
 And I have heard, Apollodorus carried--

 **DOMITIUS ENOBARBUS**
-No more of that: he did so.
+No more of that: he did so. /

 **POMPEY**
-What, I pray you?
+/ What, I pray you?

 **DOMITIUS ENOBARBUS**
 A certain queen to Caesar in a mattress.

 **POMPEY**
-I know thee now: how farest thou, soldier?
+I know thee now: how farest thou, soldier? /

 **DOMITIUS ENOBARBUS**
-Well;
+/ Well;
 And well am like to do; for, I perceive,
-Four feasts are toward.
+Four feasts are toward. /

 **POMPEY**
-Let me shake thy hand;
+/ Let me shake thy hand;
 I never hated thee: I have seen thee fight,
-When I have envied thy behavior.
+When I have envied thy behavior. /

 **DOMITIUS ENOBARBUS**
-Sir,
+/ Sir,
 I never loved you much; but I ha' praised ye,
 When you have well deserved ten times as much
-As I have said you did.
+As I have said you did. /

 **POMPEY**
-Enjoy thy plainness,
+/ Enjoy thy plainness,
 It nothing ill becomes thee.
 Aboard my galley I invite you all:
-Will you lead, lords?
+Will you lead, lords? /

-**OCTAVIUS CAESAR** **MARK ANTONY** **LEPIDUS**
+**OCTAVIUS CAESAR & MARK ANTONY & LEPIDUS**
-Show us the way, sir.
+/ Show us the way, sir. /

 **POMPEY**
-Come.
+/ Come.

 *Exeunt all but MENAS and ENOBARBUS*

 **MENAS**
 *\[Aside]*
-Thy father, Pompey, would ne'er have
+Thy father, Pompey, would ne'er have made this treaty.

+*\[To ENOBARBUS]*
-made this treaty.--You and I have known, sir.
+--You and I have known, sir.

 **DOMITIUS ENOBARBUS**
 At sea, I think.